B-Oezocak/Factorial-Feature/README.md

 - Node.js Assert Methods: Utilize built-in assertion methods from Node.js to perform various checks and validations on our code.
 - Automated Testing: Enable automated execution of tests to ensure code quality consistently.
 - Comprehensive Coverage: Aim for thorough test coverage across all critical components of the codebase.
+- Be able to calculate the factorial of an input (only integers)

 ## How to Run the Tests (bash)
 1. Clone the repository: <br>